greenyouse/browserific/browserific-app/README.md

 ## Usage

-This template uses [Reagent](https://github.com/reagent-project/reagent) by default because I like to use it in my own apps.
 To get a basic project with browserific, Reagent, and a few other goodies enter this:

 ```sh
 $ lein new browserific-app [app-name]